Driving positive change through data

 Ethnicity across the UK

-AI Summary: Over the past year, the number of ethnic minority female-led companies has increased by 4.93%, reaching 444,224 compared to 423,358 in the previous year.
-This growth indicates a positive trend in the rise of ethnic minority female-led businesses.
+AI Summary: In the past 12 months, the number of ethnic minority female-led companies has increased by 4.93%, with a total of 444,224 companies compared to 423,358 in the previous year.
+This indicates a growing trend in female-led ethnic minority businesses.

 Female-led sector analysis